GKM sheaves and nonorientable surface group representations: Representation varieties for a punctured surface

 \begin{rmk}This result is stranger than it might first appear.
 The $W$-action on $\F_{\Rp{c}{g}{K}}$ is \emph{not} in general induced by one on $\Rp{c}{g}{K}$.
 Moreover, while the result implies that $H_{T}^*\big(\Rp{\epsilon}{g}{K}\big)^W \cong H^0(\F_{\Rp{c}{g}{K}})^W $, it is \emph{not} true in general that $H_{T}^*\big(\Rp{\epsilon}{g}{K}\big) \cong H^0(\F_{\Rp{c}{g}{K}})$. \end{rmk}

-\begin{rmk} It will be important later to observe that both $\epsilon \in \{ \pm \id\}$, the action of $W$ on $\F_g$ described in Proposition \ref{supbut} commutes with the $T_2$-action, and in fact differ by the non-trivial element of $T_2$. \end{rmk}
+\begin{rmk} It will be important later to observe that for both $\epsilon \in \{ \pm \id\}$, the action of $W$ on $\F_{\Rp{c}{g}{K}}$ described in Proposition \ref{supbut} commutes with the $T_2$-action, and these actions differ by the non-trivial element of $T_2$. \end{rmk}